Master Tapestry Weaving Techniques

 Wedge Weave in Miniature by Margaret Windeknecht

-This article is an introduction to a very unique adaptation of this old weave technique.
-I call the technique drawn-thread tapestry because it is similar to drawn-thread embroidery and can be used with any tapestry technique.
-It is done with cotton or linen fabric on an embroidery hoop using cotton, silk, or wool floss wefts threaded in a tapestry needle.
-These miniature wedge-weave tapestries can be presented as framed artwork, dollhouse- scale handwovens, or small bits of jewelry.
+This article is an introduction to a very unique adaptation of this old tapestry weaving technique.
+Margaret calls the technique drawn-thread tapestry because it is similar to drawn-thread embroidery and can be used with any tapestry technique.
+It is done with cotton or linen fabric on an embroidery hoop, using cotton, silk, or wool floss wefts threaded in a tapestry needle.
+These miniature wedge-weave tapestries can be presented as framed artwork, dollhouse-scale handwovens, or small bits of jewelry.

 DIY Tapestry Postcard